espocrm/documentation/docs/administration/workflows.md

 ### Execute Formula Script

-Available as of Advanced Pack v2.6.0.
+As of Advanced Pack v2.6.0.

 Executes a [formula](formula.md) script.
 Variables defined within a script will be passed back.
 They will be available in the next workflow actions or BPM process.

+Note: It's not possible to obtain previous attribute values in the *Execute Formula Script* action.
+Use *Update Target Record* instead.

 ## Using formula in actions